What is erythromelalgia?

 Erythromelalgia is a rare skin condition that causes a burning pain, heat and red skin, usually on the hands or feet.
-You can talk to your doctor about the different treatments available, but lifting and cooling the affected limb can help.
+You can talk to your doctor about the different treatments available.
+Lifting and cooling the affected limb can help.

 Erythromelalgia is also called Mitchell's disease or erythermalgia.

-Secondary erythromelalgia has a known cause.
-It can be caused by too many platelets, which are blood cells that help blood to clot when bleeding.
+It can also be caused by too many platelets, which are blood cells that help blood to clot when bleeding, or by conditions that may damage the nerve supply to the blood vessels.
 Other causes include:

 - some diseases of the brain and nervous system